DominikN/docs_new/docs/tutorials/ros2-tutorials/rosbot-ros2-demo.md

 ## Intro

 The goal of this tutorial is to launch navigation2 demo, which will allow the robot to navigate autonomously and avoid obstacles.
-The Rosbot will be visualized and controlled through Rviz.
+The ROSbot will be visualized and controlled through Rviz.

 ## Install ROS 2 image on ROSbot